Buying.

 You must pay Stamp Duty Land Tax (SDLT) if you buy a property or land over a certain price in England.
 This tax applies to both freehold and leasehold properties, whether you’re buying outright or with a mortgage.

-The current SDLT threshold for residential properties is £250,000.
-If you buy a property for less than this threshold there is no SDLT to pay, unless you are purchasing as a buy-to-let or second home, where different rates apply.
+The current SDLT threshold for residential properties is £125,000.
+If you buy a property for less than this threshold there is no SDLT to pay.
+This threshold rises to £300,000 for first-time buyers buying a residential property worth £500,000 or less.